 I am invested in research and scholarship that serves all communities.
 I have had the privilege of teaching and collaborating with a wide variety of learning communities.
-Each, I believe, has shown me the importance of humanities work that is accessible, adaptable, and engaging beyond academic forums.
+Each has furthered my commitment to humanities work that is accessible, adaptable, and engaging to different audiences and forums.
 I am excited by the innovation and creativity of public-facing humanities scholarship.

 The Jane Austen Summer Program

 Each year, JASP includes “context corners”: 10-minute presentations on an historical aspect of that year’s text or topic.
 The presentations include a powerpoint and handouts that then frame small group discussions.
 A selection of materials that I have prepared for context corners appears here.